StaticPH/Split_Hub/README.md

         * require a parameter, either a string or a type(undecided), to indicate the type the value should be given.
 This should be prepended to all config entries, in the form of "B:"(bool), "S:"(string), etc.
         * ignore the first 2 characters of all config entries???, which should be an indicator of value type.
 Also, automatically run correctBoolean on all entries prepended with "B:"

+	* Optionally take an alternate user config file as a launch parameter

     * ?
 Have a list of QActions initialized in some kind of loop?
     * ?
 Add a list of keybinds, maybe use https://doc.qt.io/qt-5/qaction.html#shortcuts ?
     * ?
 Display of current network I/O ?